Backpacking Pack Fitting at Sports Basement

 Less is More

-“Don’t over-do it,” Bill advises, “Pack stuff that’s light and multi use.
+When deciding what to bring on your next trip, “Don’t over-do it,” Bill advises.
+“Pack stuff that’s light and multi use.
 The more stuff you have, especially if it’s hanging off your pack, the slower you’ll move.
 Your trip will be more fun with a lighter pack.”

 If you’re not sure what you should (and shouldn’t) pack, just come into our store and ask!
 Not sure how much is too much?
 Bill has a great rule for that too: “If you have extra stuff, you either need a bigger bag or less stuff.”